The Central Enigma of Consciousness

 nervous systems are likewise constrained by the physics of quanta, rather than

-cells oscillate by only about one H atom radius at the threshold of hearing,
+membranes of cochlear cells oscillate by only about one H atom radius at the

-well below the scale of individual thermodynamic fluctuations and vastly below
+threshold of hearing, well below the scale of individual thermodynamic fluctuations

-the bilayer membrane thickness.
-Moth pheromones are similarly effective at
+and vastly below the bilayer membrane thickness.
+Moth pheromones are similarly

-concentrations consistent with one molecule being active, as are the
+effective at concentrations consistent with one molecule being active, as are

 The very distinct qualitative